afgranero/py-cv-proj/README.md

 </p>

 <p align="justify">
-This is the greatest reason to OpenCV popularity, its power and at the same tme its greatest weakness.
-The Hough transform used here is a good example of that, few users know that the Hough transform is a clever change of coordinates that transform circunferences in cones on a 3D parameter space.
+This is the greatest reason to OpenCV popularity, its power and at the same time its greatest weakness.
+The Hough transform used here is a good example of that, few users know that the Hough transform is a clever change of coordinates that transform circles in cones on a 3D parameter space.
 </p>

 <p align="justify">